go-masonry/tutorial/README.md

 }
 ```

 As you can see we introduced `fx.In` marker to our struct, and used Mortar Logger to log that we accepted a car.
-If you haven't read about `uber-fx` yet, `fx.In` marker will tell `uber-fx` to Inject all the Types that are Publicly defined in this struct.
+`fx.In` marker will tell Fx to Inject all the **Types** that are **Publicly** defined in this struct.
 Even if the struct itself is private.

-You should browse the code to get a feel of what changed.
+Please browse the code in part3 to better understand what was changed.

 Actually at this point we have all our service logic revised with Mortar and Fx.
 Now we need to "wire" everything.

 ## Part 4 Instrumentation

-Like you probably noticed Mortar is heavily based on Fx and also introduces some Interfaces.
-But we haven't "created" any dependency yet.
-What we did we assumed everything will work (and it will).
-Now let us create all the dependencies and wire everything together.
+Like you probably noticed Mortar is heavily based on Fx and introduces some Interfaces.
+Until now, we haven't "created" any dependency yet.
+What we did was to assume everything will work (and it will).
+Now let's create all the dependencies and wire everything together.

 ### main.go

 Like any other program our tutorial must have a `main.go` file.
 Personally I prefer to keep it as simple and concise as possible.
-However given what we want to achieve here it will be somewhat hard, to help ourselves read/change this code later we will break it to functions.
+However, given what we want to achieve here it will be somewhat hard, to help ourselves read/change this code later we will break it to functions.
 > I confess, breaking code into functions is not that new...

 ```golang